Edinburgh-Genome-Foundry/HowTo/EGF/CONTRIBUTING.md

 Please follow the below guidelines:

-* For new features, first file an issue for discussion.
+* For new features, please first [send and email](https://github.com/Edinburgh-Genome-Foundry) or file an issue for discussion.
 * Fork the repo.
 * Ensure that the new code conforms to the development guidelines, including documentation and passing tests.
 * Make sure that you have the legal right to contribute the code under the project's licence.